 Johne’s disease in cattle – pathogenesis and control of Mycobacterium avium subspecies paratuberculosis

 These studies will form a basis for studying the effect of immunomodulatory compounds on macrophages which are designed to determine if the activation of specific pathways can overcome the suppressive effect of MAP.
-This, in turn, will offer new targets for intervention using conventional therapeutic measures as well as vaccination studies.
-Furthermore, we are currently using a reverse vaccinology approach to develop novel vaccine candidates for both Johne’s disease and bovine tuberculosis.
+This will offer new targets for therapeutics and vaccines.
+A reverse vaccinology approach will be used to develop vaccine candidates for Johne’s disease and bovine tuberculosis.